Common English Writing Errors Made by Chinese Academic Writers

 Read your manuscript and stop at every noun.
 Ask three questions.
 Is this noun referring to a specific thing that your reader can identify?
 If yes, it probably needs "the."
 Is this noun being introduced for the first time and is it countable and singular?
 If yes, it probably needs "a" or "an."
 Is this noun being used to refer to a general category or concept rather than a specific instance?
 If yes, it may need no article at all.
 The rules have exceptions, but these three questions catch the majority of article errors in academic writing.

-Article errors in academic manuscripts create two specific problems beyond the impression of non-native English.
+Article errors create two specific problems beyond the impression of non-native English.
 First, inconsistent article use on a key technical term can create genuine ambiguity about whether the writer means a specific instance or the general category, which matters in results and discussion sections where the scope of a claim is scientifically significant.
 Second, missing articles on introduced concepts can make the writing feel abrupt and difficult to follow, because in English, article choice signals to the reader how to interpret the noun that follows it.

 Topic-Comment Sentence Structure

 Chinese frequently organizes sentences by naming the topic first and then commenting on it.
-This is called topic-comment structure, and it is a fundamental feature of how Mandarin organizes information.
+This is called topic-comment structure, and it's a fundamental feature of how Mandarin organizes information.
 In Mandarin, the most natural way to begin a sentence is to establish what the sentence is about, and then say something about it.
 The result is sentences that move from topic to comment, from context to claim, from background to point.

 English academic writing works differently.
 English sentences are organized around a grammatical subject and a predicate, and the grammatical subject is typically the actor or the concept doing or being something.
 The most important information in an English academic sentence is usually positioned early, often in the first clause.
 English academic writing moves from claim to support, from point to evidence, from conclusion to qualification.